-5 Learning outcomes and competences: Domain competence: After attending the course, the students will be able • to describe fault models, DFT techniques, and test tools, to explain and apply the underlying models and algorithms for fault simulation and test generation, • to analyze systems with respect to their testability and to derive appropriate test strategies.
-Key qualifications: The students • are able to apply the practiced strategies for problem solving across varying disciplines, have experience in presenting their solutions to their fellow students, and know how to improve their competences by private study.
-6 Assessments: □Partial module exams (MTP) □ Final module exam (MAP) □Module exam (MP) Duration or Weighting for the zu Type of examination module grade scope a) Written or Oral Examination or Presentati-120-180 min or 100% 30-45 min or 30 min 7 Study Achievement: 8 Prerequisites for participation in examinations: 9 Prerequisites for assigning credits: The credit points are awarded after the module examination (MAP) was passed.
-10 Weighing for overall grade: The module is weighted according to the number of credits (factor 1).
-11 Reuse in degree courses:
+5 Learni ng outcomes and competences: Domain competence: After attending the course, the students will be able to describe fault models, DFT techniques, and test tools, to explain and apply the underlying models and algorithms for fault simulation and test generation, to analyze systems with respect to their testability and to derive appropriate test strategies.
+Key qu The sto ualifications: udents • l are able to apply the practiced strategies for properties of the presenting their solutions to the competences by principles of the properties of the proper o their fellow studer 6 Asses sments: ⊠Final module exam (MAP) □ Module exam (MP) □Part ial module exams (MTP) zu Type of examination Duration or Weighting for the Zu Type of examination scope module grade a) Written or Oral Examination or Presentation 120-180 min or 30-45 min or 30 min 100% 7 Study Achievement: none 8 Prerec uisites for participation in examinations: None 9 Prerec uisites for assigning credits: The cr edit points are awarded after the module exam nination (MAP) was passed.

+Weighing for overall grade:

+Reuse in degree courses: